 This course applies financial theory to the issues and problems of asset management.
 The focus is on understanding the roles of asset owners, which may include individuals, collective owners, charitable endowments, corporations, and nations.
-It covers the properties of asset returns and the nature of various investment strategies to assess how asset management can meet the specific investment goals of asset owners.
-In addition, the course focuses on the delegated nature of investments which is important in the understanding of principal-agent issues and market frictions associated with each type of asset class.
-Prerequisite: FIN 230
+It

 FIN330 - Corporate Finance 3 Credits